ompl/ompl/tests/cmake_export/README.md

 This folder is for testing the CMake export of ompl is working.
-TODO add this to CI.

 ```bash
 cd ompl